SummaryRead the full fact sheet

 Other common causes of chest pain include:

-- herpes zoster virus or shingles can cause chest pain before a rash forms.
+- (or herpes zoster) or can cause chest pain before a rash forms.

 Seek urgent medical help for chest pain